I Walk the Line: Writing and composition

 The song is very simple and like most Cash songs, the lyrics tell more of a story than the music conveys.
 (You've got a way to keep me on your side/You give me cause for love that I can't hide/For you I know I'd even try to turn the tide).

 It is based upon the "boom-chicka-boom" or "freight train" rhythm common in many of Cash's songs.
 In the original recording of the song, there is a key change between each of the five verses, and Cash hums the new root note before singing each verse.
 The final verse, a reprise of the first, is sung a full octave lower than the first verse, the root note lowered from F3 down to F2.

 When performing this song in recording, and in later live and television appearances, Cash would place a piece of paper under the strings of his guitar towards the tuning end.
 As he explained during a 1990s appearance on The Nashville Network, he did this in order to simulate the sound of a snare drum, an instrument to which he did not have access during the original Sun session.

 Legacy

 The song is included in "The 500 Songs That Shaped Rock and Roll", a permanent exhibit at the Rock and Roll Hall of Fame.
 In 2004, Rolling Stone magazine ranked the song at No. 30 on its list of the 500 Greatest Songs of All Time. and also ranked it #1 on its list of the 100 greatest country songs of all time in June 2014.
+In many countries like Ireland, the song was recycled to reopen closed railway lines.

+In 1998, the 1956 recording of the song on Sun Records was inducted into the Grammy Hall of Fame.